Ever taken a quiz to find your ideal city or used a calculator to plan for retirement? That’s interactive content in action.

 Source: SmithAI

-Customer experience made easy — We love this study from Smith.ai that dives deep into the mind of your target audience.
-Complete with great design, this post is ranking Page One with 34 links.
+Customer experience made easy — we love this study from Smith.ai that dives deep into the mind of your target audience.
+Complete with great design, this post is ranking on Page One with 174 links.

 Source: Styleseat

-Some search terms posed as a question are perfect solutions for interactive quizzes.
+Some search terms posed as questions are perfect solutions for interactive quizzes.
 In this quiz, you are shown a progression bar to immediately get a sense that your ideal hair color is right around the color.

 Source: USA.edu

-Interactivity doesn’t need to be fancy, it just needs to be functional.
+Interactivity doesn’t need to be fancy; it just needs to be functional.
 This resource on the current nursing shortage allows users to easily see the current shortage in their state by interacting with the map.
-This piece went viral and generated over 500 links.
+This piece went viral and has generated over 664 links.

 Interactive Content Best Practices